 Who will I interact with?

-An apprenticeship or traineeship isn’t just an agreement between you and your boss.
-You will need to connect with a few different organisations to complete your training, and make sure your hard work is officially recognised.
+While you are doing an apprenticeship or traineeship as well as working for your employer, you'll also connect with other organisations to complete your formal training, receive available support, and to make sure your hard work is officially recognised.

 Employer

-Sometimes apprentices and trainees are employed by a group training organisation (GTO), which then places them with host employers.
-The GTO organises the training contract and arranges the training you need for your apprenticeship or traineeship.
-Find a GTO.
+Apprentices and trainees may be employed by a Group Training Organisation, sometimes known as a GTO, which then places them with host employers to cover the workplace experience needed over the period of employment.
+The Group Training Organisation is your formal employer who will pay you, organise the training contract and arrange the training you need for your apprenticeship or traineeship.
+Find a Group Training Organisation.

-The registered training organisation (RTO), usually a Victorian TAFE institute, is where you get your off-the-job training.
-Your RTO works with you to create a training plan, deliver training, assess skills and issue the qualification once you’re done.
+The Registered Training Organisation, also known as the RTO, is usually a Victorian TAFE institute, and is where you get your formal training and work towards your qualification.
+Your Registered Training Organisation works with you and your employer to create a training plan, deliver training, assess skills, and issue the qualification once you’re done.
 Search available courses.

 Updated